DFDLSchemas/ethernetIP/README.md

 DFDL Schemas for Ethernet and IP

-It works with Daffodil (from Daffodil version 3.2.0), but not with IBM DFDL (as of 2021-06-08) as the latter does not yet support the dfdl:inputValueCalc, dfdl:outputValueCalc, dfdl:hiddenGroupRef, dfdl:valueLength(), dfdl:contentLength(), and dfdl:newVariableInstance DFDL capabilities.
+It works with Daffodil (starting from Daffodil version 3.2.0), but not with IBM DFDL (as of 2025-10-21) as the latter does not yet support the dfdl:inputValueCalc, dfdl:outputValueCalc, dfdl:hiddenGroupRef, dfdl:valueLength(), dfdl:contentLength(), and dfdl:newVariableInstance DFDL capabilities.